 MPA students participate in a series of Skills For Impact modules that develop emotional intelligence, awareness, leadership, negotiation, and teambuilding capacities, as well as practical skills such as media training and documentary film making.
 These are intended to provide students with skills that they will use during their MPA program, as well as in post-graduation employment.

 The third program component is the Applied Policy Project, a nine-month engagement between student teams and an external client that enables students to bridge classroom and experiential learning in a consultancy style format that is supported by the Applied Policy Project Director, a Faculty Advisor, and the client organization.

-- 21 credits for elective courses** (students may take courses offered by other programs, departments and schools up to a total of 4 credits per academic year; DPP students may take additional 4 credits per academic year from the departments of International Relations and Political Science)
+- 28 credits for elective courses** (students may take courses offered by other programs, departments and schools up to a total of 4 credits per academic year)

 - 10 credits for Skills for Impact (SFI) modules (includes the mandatory 1-credit SFI module offered during Zero Week)

 - 6 credits for the Applied Policy Project (this is for the project work to be performed from Fall term Year 2 to Spring term Year 2)

 * All requests for core course substitution will be considered on an individual basis by the program director.
 Students requesting a course substitution for the mandatory economics course will need to demonstrate sufficient prior training in the subject (for example, taken graduate-level courses in economics or have majored in economics from a similar program).
 On approval from the program director, the student will be required to complete four credits of advanced mandatory coursework in economics, to graduate from the program.